Chapter 1: Introduction

 Chapter 8: Final thoughts

-Studies have shown that quality sales coaching can increase win rates by 28% – also leading to improved sales skills, more engagement, and a higher level of retention across your team.
+Studies have shown that quality sales coaching can increase win rates by 28% – leading to improved sales skills, more engagement, and a higher level of retention across your team.